Skip navigation

 Steps in prenatal genetic counseling include:

-• You will fill out an in-depth family history form and talk to the counselor about health problems that run in your family.
+• You will fill out an in-depth family history form and talk to your counselor about health problems that run in your family.

-• You may also get blood tests to look at your chromosomes or other genes.
+• You may also get blood tests to look at your chromosomes or other specific genes.

-• Your family history and test results will help the counselor look at genetic defects you may pass on to your children.
+• Your family history and test results will help the counselor look at genetic variants you may pass on to your children.

 If you choose to be tested after you become pregnant, tests that may be done during the pregnancy (either on the mother or fetus) include: